-The Inglewood Child & Family Services program provides services to a multi-ethnic population of children and adolescents (ages birth to 18) with severe emotional disturbance, along with their families/caregivers.
+The Inglewood Child & Family Services program provides services to a multi-ethnic population of children and adolescents (ages birth to 20) with severe emotional disturbance, along with their families/caregivers.
 The program strives to assist clients and families in attaining their highest possible level of functioning by altering dysfunctional behaviors, promoting adaptive coping, enhancing communication and problem-solving skills, and maintaining appropriate boundaries within the family system.
 Emphasis is placed on early intervention, with a goal of promoting lifelong mental health/wellness through the fostering of healthier developmental trajectories.
 Common diagnoses seen in the program include depression, anxiety, adjustment disorders, ADHD, and other disruptive behavior disorders, which lead to substantial impairment in life and/or family functioning.
 Early-onset psychosis, bipolar disorder, and co-occurring developmental disorders are also seen regularly among this population.
 Furthermore, a majority of clients have experienced significant traumas, including physical/sexual/emotional abuse, neglect, loss of caregiving figures, and community violence.
 Co-occurring substance use and/or other forms of maladaptive coping are common among the adolescent population.
 Current or past histories of academic struggles, housing instability, food insecurity, and/or involvement with child welfare system are also frequently part of the clinical picture.
-IMPORTANT COVID-19/EMERGENCY PROTOCOL RELATED UPDATE: Depending on guidelines provided by the Governor of the State of California (i.e. "Safer at Home"), a significant portion (or all) of clinical services may be delivered remotely via HIPAA-compliant telehealth platforms or via in-person, face to face format within our clinic.
-Given that they are classified as Essential Workers, Interns should be willing and prepared to conduct in-person services and training activities as required by the Internship and Agency.
+Interns are expected to conduct clinic based, field-based, and telehealth (remote service delivery) activities as required by the Internship and Agency.

-Guided by science and best practices, the Inglewood Child & Family Services program currently utilizes eight LACDMH certified evidence-based and promising practices, including Managing and Adapting Practices (MAP), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Seeking Safety, Families Overcoming Under Stress (FOCUS), Child-Parent Psychotherapy (CPP), Positive Parenting Program (Triple P), Parent-Child Interaction Therapy (PCIT), and Crisis-Oriented Recovery Services (CORS).
+Guided by science and best practices, the Inglewood Child & Family Services program currently utilizes eight LACDMH certified evidence-based and promising practices, including Managing and Adapting Practices (MAP), Interpersonal Therapy for Adolescents, IPT-A, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Seeking Safety, Child-Parent Psychotherapy (CPP), Positive Parenting Program (Triple P), and Parent-Child Interaction Therapy (PCIT).
 Inglewood clinicians also frequently incorporate interventions pulled from third-wave behavioral models such as DBT and ACT, which fit well with the needs of our adolescent population.
 While the bulk of service delivery conducted by Inglewood Child & Family takes place in the Outpatient Clinic setting, the program is also highly integrated into the local school districts.
 Through these relationships, the program has clinicians placed in multiple elementary, middle, and high schools in the area providing school-based mental health services.
 Clients and their families are also seen in the field (i.e., at home) on a case-by-case basis.